ikmb/TOFU-MAaPO/README.md

 ## Overview

-This pipelines analyses short reads and can identify the most likely species in the spective sample.
+This pipelines analyses short reads and can perform abundance of microbial metabolic pathways and phylogenetic analysis.

 ### Documentation